Family services and child benefits in Croatia

 So what do all of these numbers mean exactly?
 Below is a simplified example, but SPOILER ALERT, there will be math.

-A single person earning a monthly salary of 11.000 kuna will only be taxed on the amount that remains after we subtract the basic personal deduction from his gross salary, that is:
+A single person earning a monthly salary of 1.460 euros will only be taxed on the amount that remains after we subtract the basic personal deduction from his gross salary, that is:

-A person with two children will be taxed in a following manner:
+A person with two children will be taxed in the following manner:

 As you can see, there is a considerable difference in taxable income when you have children.